Skip to content

 toll-free number service provider: 800.com

 If you’ve ever searched ‘toll-free number for sale,’ you’ve likely seen 800.com somewhere in your ad results.
 This legacy provider focuses on nothing but toll-free numbers, including prefixes like 800, 888, 877, 866, 855, 844, and 833.
-They also offer custom vanity numbers such as 888-60-CAR-50 (and so on). 📞
+They also offer custom vanity numbers such as 888-60-CAR-50 to enhance brand recognition.

 800.com supports inbound calls and SMS with their toll-free numbers, although SMS support is somewhat limited.
-An article hidden on their support page shows that only 120 SMS messages are free with the Personal Plan, with a max of 10,000 on the Pro Plan.
+An article on their support page shows that only 120 SMS messages are free with the Personal Plan, with a max of 1,000 on the Pro Plan.
 Any additional SMS messages cost extra per message.

 Unfortunately, 800.com also has extremely confusing price plans.
 You’ll have to choose between unlimited minutes or unlimited users — with no wiggle room.
 There’s no way to mix and match, which can become a problem as your company grows.
-Worst of all, the lack of call recording and IVR can keep your business from managing higher daily call volumes.

 Key features of 800.com